Configuring CORS for Cross-Domain Applications in digiRunner

 Q: How do I configure CORS to allow my frontend application to call the digiRunner Gateway from a different domain?

-A: Integrating a frontend-backend separated architecture often requires handling Cross-Origin Resource Sharing (CORS) issues. digiRunner fully supports cross-domain requests.
-You can configure this by adjusting specific property files and ensuring your backend API sends the correct headers.
+A: When using a frontend-backend separated architecture, handling Cross-Origin Resource Sharing (CORS) is often required. digiRunner fully supports cross-domain requests.
+You can configure this by adjusting the property files and ensuring your backend API sends the appropriate headers.

 1. Modifying Allowed Headers

 digiRunner includes a default set of allowed headers.
-To support custom headers from your frontend, you must edit the config/application.properties file.
+To support custom headers from your frontend, edit the config/application.properties file.

-• Example: If your app uses X-Custom-Header, update the property to:
+• Example: If your application uses X-Custom-Header, update the property as follows:

 • Version Requirement: This configuration is supported in digiRunner v4.0.49 and above.